pvh/busted-ass-imports/README.md

 Our conclusion is that somehow loading `@automerge/automerge-wasm` is causing this event not to fire.
 In the blutack codebase we tested this by commenting out the `import * as wasm ...` lines in the `automerge-wasm` library at which point the `CONNECTION` string would appear again.

 ...
 Yay.

+###

+Found a workaround.
+Setting up the shared worker over and over again in an `setInterval()` and I stop the interval when a "READY" message is sent back.
+The good news is that the automerge doc gets created only once even when the worker is created many times.
+This is not ideal but it gives us a way forward until we figure out this bug.